rayacooper/helloworld/README.md

 x* Export a function named `reducer`.
 This function should take in two parameters: `state` (with the default value of `initialState`), and `action`. x* Set up a `switch` statement inside the `reducer` based on the action type.
-For now just setup a default case that returns state. x* Now open `store.js` and bring in `createStore` from `redux` and the `reducer` from `reducer.js`.
-   * Create a store using the reducer you just brought in.
-   * Export that store.
+For now just setup a default case that returns state. x* Now open `store.js` and bring in `createStore` from `redux` and the `reducer` from `reducer.js`. x* Create a store using the reducer you just brought in. x* Export that store.
 * Open `src/App.js` and bring in the `Provider` from `react-redux` and the `store` from `store.js`.
    * Wrap the `Provider` component around the `HashRouter` component.
    * Pass the `store` to the `Provider`.